Khouuuuba/PrimisProtocoldepostit/README.md

    function epochStakingReward(address _asset) public

-  - Description: Calculates and distributes rewards to the bond contract and the EnderStaking contract.
+  - Description: Calculates and distributes rewards to the bond contract and the PrimisStaking contract.
   - Parameters:
     - _asset: The asset for which rewards are calculated.

 ### Token Conversion and Rebase
-function calculateSEndTokens(uint256 _endAmount) public view returns (uint256 sEndTokens)
+function calculateSPrmTokens(uint256 _endAmount) public view returns (uint256 sPrmTokens)

-  - Description: Converts END tokens to sEnd tokens based on the rebasing index.
+  - Description: Converts PRM tokens to sPrm tokens based on the rebasing index.
   - Parameters:
-    - _endAmount: The amount of END tokens to convert.
+    - _endAmount: The amount of PRM tokens to convert.

 function calculateRebaseIndex() internal {

-  - Description: Calculates and updates the rebasing index based on the balance of END and sEnd tokens in the contract.
+  - Description: Calculates and updates the rebasing index based on the balance of PRM and sPrm tokens in the contract.

    function claimRebaseValue(uint256 _sendAMount) internal view returns (uint256 reward)

-  - Description: Calculates the reward amount in END tokens based on the rebasing index.
+  - Description: Calculates the reward amount in PRM tokens based on the rebasing index.
   - Parameters:
-    - _sendAmount: The amount of sEnd tokens to claim.
+    - _sendAmount: The amount of sPrm tokens to claim.